 Type of Website

-Then there is the dynamic type of website favoured by established businesses.
+Then there are the dynamic websites favoured by established businesses.
 These are more dynamic and have more bells and whistles.

 Then there are the E-Commerce type websites.
 These have a shopping cart, and so on to enable fast safe and smooth online transactions.
-The type of website you choose will usually determine the cost.
+The website you choose will usually determine the cost.

 If you want customers to take your business serious, stay away from brochure sites.
 Also, don’t base your choice on price.
 Instead, focus on your needs and the quality of the site you desire.